Noah Building the Ark

 Genesis doesn't state outright how many years the construction took, but the surrounding chronology offers a clue: Noah was 500 years old when his sons were born (Genesis 5:32) and 600 when the floodwaters finally arrived (Genesis 7:6) — a gap of roughly a hundred years.
 However that time was actually spent, it's long enough that the real test of this story was never really the flood itself.
 It was the discipline of continuing to build, season after season, decade after decade, with no visible proof that any of it was necessary.

-Noah's ark has become one of the most universally recognized images in religious art, but its lasting power was never really about a boat, or even about animals arriving two by two.
+Noah's ark has become one of the most universally recognized images in religious art, but its lasting power was never really about a boat, or even about animals arriving two by two, or the rainbow covenant God set in the sky afterward.
 It's about what it costs to keep building something no one around you believes in, for as long as it takes, on nothing but the word that told you to start.
 That kind of patience is a harder thing to depict than a flood — which is exactly why the moment worth remembering isn't the storm, but the decades of ordinary, unglamorous work that came before it.

 Trivia